Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Partial Identification and Factor Confounding

-which is the partial identification region for the PATE and is centered at the naively estimated PATE.
-While the confounding bias itself is not identifiable, it can be shown that this bound is identified under an assumption on the unmeasured confounders, which we detail in the following assumption. \begin{assumption}[Factor confounding assumption] The data is generated by \eqref{U}--\eqref{Y} and $U$ represents potential confounders in the sense that they are possible causes of $T$ and $Y$ and are not themselves caused by $T$ or $Y$.
-Additionally, we assume the following conditions are satisfied. \begin{enumerate}[label={(C\arabic*)}] \item If any row of $\Gamma$ is deleted, there remain two disjoint submatrices of rank $m$, where $m=\text{rank}(\Gamma)$ \item If any row of $B$ is deleted, there remain two disjoint submatrices of rank $m$, where $m=\text{rank}(B)$. \end{enumerate} \end{assumption} We show in Appendix \ref{pf-prop-iden} that the bias bound in equation \eqref{interval} is identified under Assumption \ref{ass-iden4}.
-Specifically, we show that $\|a^{\top}\Gamma\|_2^2$ is identified under condition \ref{ass4-iden-C1} and $\| \Sigma_{u|t}^{-1/2} \mu_{u|\Delta t} \|^2_2$ is identified under condition \ref{ass4-iden-C1}.
-At the core of this result is that the factor loadings $\Gamma$ and $B$ are identifiable, but only up to certain matrix rotations.
-Implicit in the assumption above is that in order for $\Gamma$ to be identified up to rotation, we require that each confounder is correlated with at least three outcomes, and that $(q-m)^2-q-m \geq 0$, where $q$ is the number of outcomes in the data and $m$ is the number of unobserved confounders.
-Similarly, for $B$ to be identified up to rotation, we require that each confounder is correlated with at least three treatments, and that $(k-m)^2-k-m \geq 0$, where $k$ is the number of treatments.
-While this means that the bias itself is not identifiable, the terms in the bound given by $\|a^{\top}\Gamma\|_2^2$ and $\| \Sigma_{u|t}^{-1/2} \mu_{u|\Delta t} \|^2_2$ are identified because they are invariant to such matrix rotations.
-This also implies that the partial $R^2$ values between the unmeasured confounders and both the treatment and outcome are identified, and these are given by the following expressions:
+This assumption implies that the factor loadings $\Gamma$ and $B$ are identifiable up to rotation.
+In order for $\Gamma$ to be identified up to rotation, it must be true that each confounder is correlated with at least three outcomes, and that $(q-m)^2-q-m \geq 0$, where $q$ is the number of outcomes in the data and $m$ is the number of unobserved confounders.
+Likewise, the assumption implies that for $B$ to be identified up to rotation, we require that each confounder is correlated with at least three treatments, and that $(k-m)^2-k-m \geq 0$, where $k$ is the number of treatments.
+Factor confounding leads to the following result.